TOD-theses/paper-T-RACE/main.typ

 For the collisions, we only consider those that are still present after applying all previous filters, in particular the nonce, code and block validator filters.

 From the 1,210 attacks that were removed by duplicate limits, we have 703 that are covered by the remaining attacks.
 Thus, if we combine the collisions of the 115 remaining attacks, we have the same collisions as if we included these 703 covered attacks.

-From the 703 covered attacks, we have at least 504 attacks that are covered by a single attack from the 115 remaining ones#footnote[We use a naive algorithm to detect collision coverage which does not minimize the required attacks for coverage.
-Thus, the number of attacks covered by a single other attack is a lower bound.].
+From the 703 covered attacks, we can match at least#footnote[We use a naive algorithm to detect collision coverage which does not minimize the required attacks for coverage.
+Thus, the number of attacks covered by a single other attack is a lower bound.]
+504 removed attacks $(T_A, T_B)$ with a remaining attack $(T_C, T_D)$, such that $colls(T_A, T_B) subset.eq colls(T_C, T_D)$.
+Thus, in 504 cases a removed attack is covered by exactly one remaining attack.

+We notice that attacks are concentrated around the same collisions.
+When we take the top three attacks that were not removed by duplicate limits, we already cover 373 of the 1,210 attacks we remove.

+Our calculations of coverages are lower limits, as we only consider the 115 remaining attacks from the ground truth but not the 195 attacks we find that are not in the ground truth.
+However, all attacks we find are subject to the duplicate limit, therefore some ground truth attacks may have been removed while keeping an attack not in the ground truth which has similar collisions.

 == Evaluation of TOD detection